zaironjacobs/covid19-data-fetcher-typescript/README.md

 }
 ```

-An example of a news document:
+An example of an article document:
 ```javascript
 {
     "_id": {